 OPENSSL_API_VERSION := opSSL_1_1;

-When using sgcWebSockets Enterprise and sgcIndy package in a same application, the sources maybe duplicated because the sgcWebSockets Enterprise version uses a custom indy version with the Indy units renamed, this means that for example units like sgcIdGlobal.pas and IdGlobal.pas will be compiled in the same application (the first is used when using any component of the sgcWebSockets Enterprise package and the second when using any component of the sgcIndy package, like ftp, smtp...).
+When using eSeGeCe ALL-ACCESS and the sgcIndy package in the same application, the sources may be duplicated because the sgcWebSockets Enterprise version uses a custom Indy version with the Indy units renamed.
+This means that, for example, units like sgcIdGlobal.pas and IdGlobal.pas will be compiled in the same application (the first is used when using any component of the sgcWebSockets Enterprise package and the second when using any component of the sgcIndy package, like ftp, smtp...).

-To avoid this behaviour, the sgcWebSockets package can be configured to use the sgcIndy installed version and still make use of all the components.
+To avoid this behavior, the sgcWebSockets package can be configured to use the installed sgcIndy version and still make use of all the components.
 To do this, follow the instructions below:

-1. Open the file sgcVer.inc, it's located in the folder Source of the sgcWebsockes package.
+1. Open the file sgcVer.inc, located in the Source folder of the sgcWebSockets package.

 2. Disable the compiler directive: SGC_CUSTOM_INDY.
-This option tells the compiler, the files that start with sgcId*.pas exist and must be used when compiling the sgcWebSockets Enterprise Package.
+This option tells the compiler that the files starting with sgcId*.pas exist and must be used when compiling the sgcWebSockets Enterprise Package.

 3. Enable the following compiler: SGC_INDY_LIB.
-This options tells the compiler, the sgcIndy package is installed and must be used when compiling the package
+This option tells the compiler that the sgcIndy package is installed and must be used when compiling the package.

 {$DEFINE SGC_INDY_LIB}